Ask Us About Palforzia – A Peanut Allergy Treatment!

 Palforzia Peanut Allergy Treatment in New Orleans, LA

-Dr. Reena Mehta is a board-certified allergist in New Orleans that can help you and your children overcome peanut allergies.
-Ask us about our new FDA approved Palforzia allergy immunotherapy treatment program for peanut allergies.
+Dr. Reena Mehta is a board-certified allergist in New Orleans that can help you and your children with peanut allergy treatment.
+Ask us about Palforzia peanut allergy treatment, an FDA approved allergy immunotherapy treatment program for peanut allergies.
+She can also discuss your symptoms and other treatment options with antihistamines like Benadryl.
+Inquire today!

 “I’m the parent of a son with multiple food allergies.
 When our son was first diagnosed, my wife and I consulted with multiple nationally know allergists.
 We were frustrated with the care we received and our lack of progress.
 We were then referred to Dr. Mehta who has been a godsend…Since our son has been seeing Dr. Mehta, he’s overcome several of his food allergies.
 There really is nothing like being able to eat out at restaurants with your child after packing all of his meals for a year.“